Outward Giving

 St Martin’s is located in an affluent area of Surrey but there are many who struggle and so we have organised our giving to ensure that small local charities are supported as well as our outreach nationally and internationally.

 Many parishioners give also to charities of their own choice, but we feel that it is for our Church to give where others can’t and to express our Christian witness collectively, as one body.
 We have never had cause to be disappointed in peoples’ generosity but we hope that this page will introduce charities to the reader that work without much fanfare as well as reminding us of the work of recognisable names.
 We pray that this page will encourage generous giving, to alleviate the suffering of this world.
-Please watch the video below to see which charities we support and links to each cause are below that.

 Jesus said: ‘’I came that you might have life, and have it abundantly’’ John 10: 10.
 We give generously, so that we become active in the realisation of this promise for our neighbour, in Jesus’ name.